-Whether you live in a classic country cottage and are looking for cottage kitchen ideas to complement it, or simply love the cottage look, we've rounded up the key things to consider, as well as plenty of inspiration and expert advice from the big names in kitchen design to help plan your interior.
+Whether you live in a classic country cottage and are looking for cottage kitchen ideas to complement it, or simply love the cottage look, we've rounded up the key things to consider, as well as plenty of inspiration and expert advice from kitchen designers to help plan your interior.

-From layout, storage and materials to lighting, wall colors and window treatments, there's plenty to consider when creating the perfect cozy and rustic space, but perhaps the best place to start is to consider what you have.
+From layout, storage and materials to lighting, wall colors and window treatments, there are plenty of kitchen ideas to consider when creating the perfect cozy and rustic space, but perhaps the best place to start is to consider what you have.

 Cottage kitchen ideas